 |Cigarettes 20 Pack||Rs.200 – Rs.300|

 4. Expenditures on Utilities

 The expenses on utilities are among the top factors that significantly influence the cost of living in Bangalore or anywhere in the world.
 Utilities include electricity, gas, DTH, and internet/cable connection.
-These are part of the cost of living in Bangalore.
+These are part of the living cost in Bangalore.
 And you cannot stop utilities’ expenses completely.
-The monthly expenses on utility services would come around Rs 500 to Rs 3000 depending upon the usage, locality and various other factors.
+The monthly expenses on utility services would come around Rs 500 to Rs 3000 depending upon the usage, locality, and various other factors.

 |Monthly Utility Expenses||Cost|